OpenNebula/addon-appmarket/README.md

 * Appliances can be created from an OVA file
 * Appliances can be converted to different formats (raw, qcow2, vmdk, vdi)
 * Appliances can be grouped in catalogs

+Check the release notes in the following [link](doc/release_notes/appmarket-1.9.80.md)

 ![appmarket_list](doc/images/appmarket_list.png)